Snowshoe vacation rentals

 From the Chesapeake to the power brokers of the Beltway, the Mid-Atlantic Region has many assets, but world-class winter sports are not among them.
 The mountains of West Virginia may not be Aspen or Mammoth, but they’re the best available substitute.
 Located 4.5 hours from D.C., Snowshoe Mountain delivers everything you want in a ski getaway: 61 trails and a 1,500-foot vertical drop to carve by day, and a cozy village with all the apres-ski amenities, from steaming mugs of fireside cocoa to luxurious spas.
 If downhill skiing’s not your style, there’s also snowmobiling, tubing, cross-country skiing, and snowshoeing.
 And in the summer, there’s mountain biking, golf, and canoeing on Shavers Lake.
 The surrounding Pocahontas County is a treasure trove of natural beauty when it comes to scenic drives and hiking trails — you can even eavesdrop on galaxies far, far away at the Green Bank Observatory.

 As the name implies, winter in Snowshoe is all about the snow — of which it gets its fair share.
 Now, we’re not talking Rocky Mountains-level powder dumps, but you can expect a respectable 180 inches of snowfall at the summit over the course of the winter (December to March).
-Summers are warm and pleasant, with temperatures in the 70s Fahrenheit, and spring and fall call for jackets and scarves.
+Summer is a warm and pleasant time to book one of the area’s vacation rentals, with temperatures in the 70s Fahrenheit, and spring and fall call for jackets and scarves.
 Rain is always a possibility, so don’t forget an umbrella.

 Twenty minutes east of Snowshoe, the Cass Scenic Railroad State Park is a throwback to the turn of the 20th century, when the railroad first came to town and steam engines carried lumber from Bald Knob, West Virginia’s highest peak.
 The 11-mile track and its century-old locomotive are still functional, but these days they’re used to ferry tourists, not spruce, through the mountains.